 Emergency Disaster Planning

 Making sure your home, business, church or school is prepared for unseen disasters or emergency situations is no easy task.
-Disaster planning and the preparation of First Aid Kits and Safety Kits takes time and energy.
+Disaster planning and the preparation of First Aid Kits and Survival Kits takes time and energy.
 Practicing and maintaining a good Disaster Plan is the key.
 Watch these informative videos and follow the useful preparedness tips and get a head start on preparedness and communication.

 To get started, it is a good idea to contact your local emergency management or civil defense office and your local American Red Cross chapter.
 They are very good resources and can help you answer preliminary questions that can help guide your family or business disaster planning.

 - Learn which disasters are likely to occur in your area and how to appropriately respond.